d-step-co/global_superstore/README.md

 ## Global Superstore Demo Project
-This project was designed as a part of a Case Study in applying process for Data Engineer role in Daniel Wellington company.
+This project was designed as a part of a Case Study in applying process for Data Engineer role.
 <br />
 The purpose of this process is to take a production like source from a sales system and turn it into a data warehouse schema for reporting.
 ### Legend